 - Give students specific roles within group tasks.
 Rotate these so everyone gets an opportunity to speak.

 - Encourage differentiation, such as one-to-one discussions.
 Or put people into groups where the student who stammers is comfortable around peers.

 - Run lectures through video conferencing software to allow for use of chat rooms and polls.

 - Use PADLET to encourage participation and motivate, and to reduce fear.

-The student may keep their answers short because they don’t want their stammer to be heard.
-A telephone interview might be more challenging.
+The issue: a student may keep their answers short because they don't want their stammer to be heard.
+A telephone interview might be even more challenging.

 - Allow written responses to be considered alongside verbal responses to questions.

 - Offer a face-to-face interview rather than a telephone interview.

 The issue: lots of people who stammer find it hard to say their name.